Charlotte Strandgaard: Activism

-Straandgaard identifies as a socialist, and attributes her interest in socialism to her first husband, Ole Strandgaard.
+Straandgaard identified as a socialist, and attributed her interest in socialism to her first husband, Ole Strandgaard.
 In the 1960s, while working at the Royal Library, she participated in a strike for better working conditions, and regularly participated in protests relating to labor rights as well as women's rights.
 During this period she volunteered as an ombudsman for child protection in a district of Copenhagen, and was an active member of the Red Stocking Movement, a women's right movement in Denmark.
 She was a board member of an organisation, Individ og Samfund, which was created in 1968 to advocate for women's reproductive rights, in response to the Danish Women's Society's reluctance to support this.
 She was an active member of the Liberal Socialists in her youth, and in 1989, she was the Socialist People's Party's candidate for the European Parliament, but was not elected.
 In 1968, along with Vagn Steen, she was one of the founding members of the Writer's Association, a group formed in opposition to the existing Danish Writer's Association.
 As a young woman, Straandgaard was famously photographed on 6 July 1970, with Ebbe Kløvedal Reich, Hans-Jørgen Nielsen and Klaus Rifbjerg, while smoking weed on the front steps of building housing the Danish government's Ministry of Culture as a gesture of protest against the Ministry's decision to deny aid to a theatre group, Secret Service.

 Straandgaard has identified herself as a Christian, and has written about her faith in the context of grieving for her son's death.